YYHemich/EI339_2020_FinalProject_Sudoku/ReadMe.txt

   |------ utils.py -- I provided a result recorder in this file with some other tools.
   |

-There 4 executable python files.
+There are 4 executable python files.
   |
   |------ train_numpynet.py
   |